c6o/docs/content/guides/hello-world.md

 ### Build and Run in Docker

-With the Dockerfile created, we can now build and run our application in docker.
+With the Dockerfile created, we can build and run the application in Docker:

 ```bash
 docker build -t <your-docker-username>/nodejs-hello-world ./
 docker run -p 12345:8080 -d <your-docker-username>/nodejs-hello-world
 ```

-Navigate to <http://localhost:12345/>, our application is now containerized in Docker!
+Navigate to http://localhost:12345/ to verify the application is running in Docker!

 ### Publish to Docker Hub

+To make the container available publicly, publish the container to docker:

 ```bash
 docker login